 - If your cartons are light, have them packed together wherever possible, and use non-bulging, lightweight but strong packing materials.

 - Check that packaging your supplier is recommending is using the smallest possible box size.
 If not, use a dimensional weight calculator to see how much extra you may be paying for the larger box.
-The Shipping Basics chapter has more on dimensional weight.
+The Shipping Basics guide has more on dimensional weight.
 Then you’ll know whether you should be insisting on a smaller box.